Jacques de Molay

 Jacques de Molay's goal as grand master was to reform the order, and adjust it to the situation in the Holy Land during the waning days of the Crusades.
-As European support for the Crusades had dwindled, other forces were at work which sought to disband the order and claim the wealth of the Templars as their own.
+As European support for the Crusades diminished, the French monarchy sought to disband the order and claim the wealth of the Templars as its own.
 King Philip IV of France, deeply in debt to the Templars, had Molay and many other French Templars arrested in 1307 and tortured into making false confessions.
-When Molay later retracted his confession, Philip had him burned upon a scaffold on an island in the River Seine in front of Notre-Dame de Paris in March, 1314.
+When Molay later retracted his confession, Philip had him burned upon a scaffold on an island in the River Seine in March, 1314.
 Both the sudden end of the centuries-old order of Templars and the dramatic execution of its last leader turned Molay into a legendary figure.

 Youth

 Little is known of his early years, but Jacques de Molay was probably born in Molay, Haute-Saône, in the County of Burgundy, at the time a territory ruled by Otto III as part of the Holy Roman Empire, and in modern times in the area of Franche-Comté, northeastern France.
 His birth year is not certain, but judging by statements made during the later trials, was probably around 1240–1250.

 He was born, as most Templar knights were, into a family of minor or middle-ranking nobility.
 It is suggested that he was made a knight at age 21 in 1265 and is known that he was about 70 years of age at the time of his execution in 1314.
 His year of birth is not known and Alain Demurger finds it probable that he was born in the period 1244/45 to 1248/49 or even between 1240 and 1250.

 In 1265, as a young man, he was received into the Order of the Templars in a chapel at the Beaune House, by Humbert de Pairaud, the Visitor of France and England.
 Another prominent Templar in attendance was Amaury de la Roche, Templar Master of the province of France.

 Around 1270, de Molay went to the East (Outremer), although little is recorded of his activities for the next twenty years.